mncrzz/CheaTIX/README.md

 # 💬 Q&A:
 **🤔 Is this detectable?**

-Yes, use on own risk, for play with bots use "-insecure" argument
+Yes, use on own risk, for play in serverv without VAC use `-insecure` argument

 **🤔 Cheat don't work!**

-Update offsets :3
+Update offsets